AlexNek/BlazorWasmOidc/Docu/keycloak.md

 #### Create user
 The next step is to create a user
 ![add user image 1](images/add-user.png)
-I set `Requered User actions` to update profile.
+I set `Required User actions` to update profile.
 This means that after the first login, the user must fill out his profile.

 ![add user image 1](images/add-user1.png)